 9. Always have a Kupo Coin on hand

 With Sora’s magic, Donald’s magic, and potions, it’s not too hard to avoid death in Kingdom Hearts 3.
 That said, sometimes you get a little overzealous in a boss battle.
 That’s why you should always have a Kupo Coin on hand.
 Retailing for 400 Munny, the Kupo Coin is at the top of the list in every Moogle Shop.
-Having a Kupo Coin will fully replenish Sora’s health if you die, giving you a second chance.
-It only works once, and you can only hold one Kupo Coin at a time, so make sure you re-buy it after each use.
+With a Kupo Coin in your possession, you have the capacity for a new life after a sudden death as the result of the Kupo Coin’s restorative powers to reset Sora’s health It only works once, and you can only hold one Kupo Coin at a time, so make sure you re-buy it after each use.

 10. Cooking can be helpful

 Slight spoilers here.
 Once you reach Twilight Town early in the game, you’ll meet Remy from Ratatouille.
 After completing a short ingredient-fetching mission, you can start cooking in his kitchen.
 Each recipe requires you to complete a brief (and easy) mini-game.
 Eating meals gives your team temporary stat boosts, some of which can be quite huge.
-If you’re running into issues with a particular portion of the game, you may want to return to Twilight Town to whip up a few meals with the ingredients you’ve found throughout your adventure.
+Consequently, if you’ve depleted your stats in an earlier struggle, cooking a meal in Twilight Town with Remy is a surefire way to easily make up for past losses.

-When we say cooking “can be helpful,” we mean that if you aren’t having any problems, you can completely ignore it and save yourself some time.
+“Cooking can be helpful” basically translates to “cooking isn’t necessary if you’re doing well in this part of the game,” in which case you can skip the cooking altogether.
 We cooked a couple of meals during our first visit to Twilight Town, but that was it.
 If you do wind up cooking, you can visit the Bistro straight from the save menu.

 - Kingdom Hearts is leaving Xbox Game Pass, but 15 new games are joining